In another post, we provide a detailed explanation of what plugins are about and how you can use these to expand your site’s functionality.

 Additional Information:

-How To Bulk-Upgrade WordPress Plugins
+How To Bulk-Update WP Plugins

-Tick the check box next to the Plugin column header to select all plugins at once, or select each plugin you want to upgrade by checking their individual boxes …
+Tick the checkbox next to the Plugin column header to select all plugins at once, or select each plugin you want to upgrade by checking their individual boxes …

 And then click Apply …